example42/puppet-tp/README.md

     vagrant plugin install vagrant-cachier

 The manifest file used for Puppet provisioning is ```vagrant/manifests/site.pp```, you can play with Tiny Puppet there.

+In the ```bin``` directory there's the ```test.sh``` script which may be used to run basic installation of applications via Tiny Puppet.

+You need to run the VM you want to test on, and then execute commands like this:

+  - To test apache installation on Ubuntu1404:

+    bin/test.sh apache Ubuntu1404

+  - To test apache installation on all the VMs:

+    bin/test.sh apache all

+  - To test ALL the TP applications on Centos7:

+    bin/test.sh all Centos7

+  - To test ALL the applications an ALL the VMs and save the results in the ```acceptance``` dir:

+    bin/test.sh all all save

 Do not expect everything to work seamlessly, this is a test environment to verify functionality and coverage on different Operating Systems.